sayakbiswas/BranchToolVR/README.md

 A tool designed to map vascular systems present in medical images in virtual reality.
 The previous non-vr iteration of the tool can be found here: https://github.com/microdr/Branch-Tool

 ## TODO list:
-- [ ] continue work on vein tracing using controller position
+- [ ] File dialog for DicomSet selection
-- [ ] transparent object depth sorting - ?
+- [ ] Coarsify the volumetric hex mesh for SOFA
-- [ ] auto detect sensible windowing values - ?
+- [ ] Auto detect sensible windowing values
-- [ ] data set testing
+- [ ] Data set testing
-- [ ] clamp point cloud selector box within bounds - done
-- [ ] fix bounding sphere generation and collision testing
-- [ ] add isovalue coloring to static mesh
-- [ ] refactor shaders
-- [ ] combine proj and view matrices on cpu
-- [ ] refactor screen ui
-- [ ] sort points by isovalue for faster surface lookup
-- [ ] declare const where possible in class functions
-- [ ] add object manager class
-- [ ] refactor code from other sources
-- [ ] re-enable shadows - not right now
-- [ ] refactor shaders to class objects
-- [ ] add virtual draw function to inherited class
-- [ ] point cloud culling - not right now
-- [ ] refactor class/struct destructors
-	- [ ] delete opengl data in renderer destructor
-- [ ] refactor class privelages
-- [ ] identify performance bottlenecks
-- [ ] include all .psd and .blend files in repo
-- [ ] add visual feedback to actions
-- [ ] repository features
-- [ ] assign object type ids automatically
-- [ ] add selector cube model (remove transparency)
-	- [ ] <sup>add compile instructions</sup>
-	- [ ] <sup>create libraries zip in download section</sup>
-	- [ ] <sup>uml documentation</sup>
+- [ ] Zooming/Scaling the voxels
+- [x] Generate isosurface of tumor from the point cloud and export - Surface generated using blender python script
-- [ ] triangulate vein structures - Not needed, blender2sofa takes care of this
+- [x] triangulate vein structures - Not needed, blender2sofa takes care of this
-- [ ] export triangulation (traced veins to blender) - Not needed, export curve control points
+- [x] export triangulation (traced veins to blender) - Not needed, export curve control points
-- [ ] file dialog for DicomSet selection
-- [ ] separate classes to follow single responsibility rule
 - [x] DICOM image in 2D window renders as black when HMD is connected
 - [x] Change tracing from Grip buttons to trigger button toggles
 - [x] Add spoof input key for the app menu button
 - [x] Add spoof input key for the touchpad which initializes a new curve
-- [ ] Zooming/Scaling the voxels
 - [x] Remap the new curve button to the touchpad
 - [x] Remap the create sphere action to the trigger
 - [ ] Collision between voxels and the ray from controller to generate spheres